 “Ring out the false, ring in the true.”
 Alfred Lord Tennyson

-To begin this year of uncertainty, I thought it would be productive for me, and for all of you, to re-visit some of our most discussed Choral Ethics dilemmas.
-And, as I always like to use an epigram of some sort to begin or introduce our topics, thought I would choose four of Alfred Lord Tennyson’s most appropriate quotes this January.
 Today’s epigram (and title) is taken from Lord Tennyson’s poem, “Ring Out, Wild Bells,” and forms part of “In Memoriam,” his elegy to Arthur Henry Hallam, his sister’s fiancé who died at age 22.
-Most appropriate this year, his poem speaks of leaving the past and destructive beliefs behind, looking toward the future for healing and renewal.
+Most appropriate again this year, his poem speaks of leaving the past and destructive beliefs behind, looking toward the future for healing and renewal.
 A lovely image to begin a New Year and especially THIS NEW YEAR!

-To begin my New Year, I plan to study new repertoire, brush up on some of my foreign language skills and get back to basics while I wait to rehearse again.
+To begin my New Year, I plan more study of new repertoire, studying and practicing piano and voice to improve my musicianship and I look forward to being able to attend IN PERSON an ACDA Regional conference.
 What do YOU plan to do as we begin this New Year?